mikhailejohnapale/dev-env/README.md

 ## Download and Install Unetbootin
 ### For ubuntu
-Open the terminal and paste the command below.
+- Open a terminal copy and paste the commands below line per line and press enter.
 ```
 sudo apt-get install -y unetbootin
 ```